Evolution of ESG-focused DLT Research: An NLP Analysis of the Literature: Methodology

-\subsection{Text analysis/language processing}
+\subsubsection{Text analysis/language processing}

-The label hierarchy within the taxonomy was pruned for class balance, where specific labels like \texttt{PoW} were replaced by broader categories like \texttt{Consensus} to maintain focus on primary taxonomy components (\autoref{fig:taxonomy}).
-To improve \ac{ner} model performance, which is sensitive to label consistency \cite{Zeng2021ValidatingAnnotation, Jeong2023ConsistencyRecognition}, we employed a systematic process for enhancing inter-labeler consistency.
-This involved correcting inconsistent labeling of entities, such as "Sybil attack" sometimes categorized as \texttt{Consensus} and other times as \texttt{Security\_Privacy}, following each labeler's approval and using programmatic cleaning to ensure consistency for non-context-dependent labels.
+We pruned the label hierarchy within the taxonomy for class balance, where specific labels such as \texttt{PoW} are replaced by broader categories such as \texttt{Consensus} to maintain focus on primary taxonomy components (\autoref{fig:taxonomy}).
+To improve the \ac{ner} model performance, which is sensitive to label consistency \citep{Zeng2021ValidatingAnnotation, Jeong2023ConsistencyRecognition}, we employed a systematic process for enhancing inter-labeler consistency.
+This process involved correcting inconsistent labeling of entities.
+For example, \blockquote{Sybil attack} was sometimes labeled as \texttt{Consensus} and, at other times, as \texttt{Security Privacy}.
+We resolved this inconsistency following each labeler's approval and using programmatic cleaning to ensure consistency for non-context-dependent labels.
 For \blockquote{Sybil attack} specifically, we decided to label it as \texttt{Security Privacy}.

-We applied text resampling for overlapping named entities that could fit into multiple categories, such as belonging to \texttt{Blockchain\_Name} and \texttt{Native\_Currency\_Tokenisation}.
-This process involves duplicating text and assigning distinct entities to each copy, thereby enhancing the capture of rare entities.
-This resampling strategy is beneficial, especially for datasets of modest size \cite{Wang2022Sentence-LevelRecognition}, improving model performance by accommodating diverse entity categories.
-Additionally, the duplication of training data has been found beneficial in enhancing a language model's ability to learn from limited examples \cite{Muennighoff2023ScalingModels}.
+We applied text resampling for overlapping named entities that could fit into multiple categories, such as belonging to \texttt{Blockchain Name} and \texttt{Native Currency Tokenization}.
+This process involves duplicating text and assigning distinct entities to each copy, enhancing the capture of rare entities.
+This resampling strategy is beneficial, especially for datasets of modest size \citep{Wang2022Sentence-LevelRecognition}, improving model performance by accommodating diverse entity categories.
+Additionally, the duplication of training data enhances a language model's ability to learn from limited examples \citep{Muennighoff2023ScalingModels,Charton2024EmergentExamples}.